Pascal-Jacq/advent-of-code/README.md

 My setup to quickly hack my way through the daily advent of code problem

 # Install
+If you want to use codespace : Just click "code" button and go!

 If you are using Visual Studio Code : Install the dev container extension, then run "Rebuild and Reopen in container"

 If you are using python : pip install -r requirements.txt